 Chili colorado can be served in a bowl on its own, or served with rice.
 Serve it with warmed corn or flour tortillas for making tacos.

-Add all of your favorite toppings, like shredded cheese, sour cream or crema, red chili flakes, fresh chopped cilantro, sliced chilies, and more.
+Add all of your favorite toppings, like shredded cheese, sour cream or crema, red chili flakes, fresh chopped cilantro, sliced chilies, lime juice and more.

 Recipe Notes and Tips